CSU Policies and Regulations

 Privacy Rights of Students in Education Records

 The federal Family Educational Rights and Privacy Act of 1974 (20 U.S.C.
 1232g) (FERPA) and regulations adopted thereunder (34 C.F.R.
 99) set out requirements designed to protect students' privacy in their educational records maintained by the university.
 The statute and regulations govern access to certain student records maintained by the university and the release of those records.
-FERPA provides that the university must give students access to most records directly related to the student and must also provide an opportunity to correct the records if the student believes the records are inaccurate, misleading, or otherwise inappropriate.
+FERPA provides that the university must give a student access to most records directly related to the student and must also provide an opportunity to correct the records if the student believes the records are inaccurate, misleading, or otherwise inappropriate.
 The right to petition to correct a record under FERPA does not include the right to challenge the appropriateness of a grade determined by the instructor.
 In addition, FERPA generally requires the university obtain a student's written consent before releasing personally identifiable data pertaining to the student.
 The university has adopted a set of policies and procedures governing the implementation of FERPA and its regulations.
 Copies of these policies and procedures may be obtained from the Office of the Registrar, SSC 110, or

 Office of the Registrar